psy-kick/Knockoff/README.md

 # Knockoff
- This is a physics based game where we aim to knockoff each othe to the ground
+ This is a physics based multiplayer game where we aim to knockoff each othe to the ground